m-lukas/github-analyser/README.md

 ```shell
 > docker-compose up mongo redis elasticsearch
 ```
-6. After all databases have been started properly, start the app:
+6. After all databases have been started properly, switch to a new tap and start the app:
 ```shell
 > docker-compose up deployment
 ```